 Being driven from brewpub to brewpub, from microbrewery to microbrewery, with VIP treatment at every turn?
 Not a bad way to spend a few hours!
 On the Denver Brews Cruise, you'll experience the distinct tastes and styles of three of downtown Denver's fine craft breweries: Pints Pub, Breckenridge Colorado Craft and Strange Craft Beer Company.
 From porters and stouts to Belgians, pale ales and lagers, Denver Brews Cruise is sure to satisfy everyone's craft cravings.

 Banjo Billy's Bus Tours now offers an insider's look at Denver's craft brewing scene!
 Banjo Billy's private Denver Brewery Tour includes visits to three local breweries aboard an old school bus redesigned to look like a hillbilly shack, with three pints of beer included.
 Check out the list of breweries and make your private tour request online or by calling 720-938-8885.

 MORE GOOD THINGS TO KNOW ABOUT DENVER'S BEER SCENE

 THE BIGGEST BREWERY IN THE WORLD

-For decades, Denver has been home to America's largest beer festival -- the Great American Beer Festival® (GABF®).
-This event is so huge that just to imbibe a one ounce sample of every beer offered would mean drinking over 108 regular 12-ounce bottles of beer!
-Over 325 American brewers participate in the festival, serving over 1,700 different beers, ales, stouts, porters and lagers, all competing for the most coveted medals in the industry.
-More than 30,000 beer-lovers come to the event each year, taking place in October at the Colorado Convention Center. www.greatamericanbeerfestival.com.
+For decades, Denver has been home to America's largest beer festival — the Great American Beer Festival® (GABF®).
+Over 800 American brewers participate in the festival, serving more than 4,000 different beers, ales, stouts, porters and lagers, all competing for the most coveted medals in the industry.
+Around 60,000 beer-lovers come to the event each year, taking place each fall at the Colorado Convention Center. www.greatamericanbeerfestival.com.